zivpug/CSS2WAA/README.md

 Convert CSS Keyframes into [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) animation objects array.

+### About

+Version 1.0.0.
+Released under the MIT license.

+### Dependency
+This package fixes CSS keyframes support in  [cssJson](https://github.com/aramk/CSSJSON) and uses it to convert the CSS keyframes to JSON, to be ported into Web Animation API format.

 ### What is this
 css2waa will convert a CSS keyframes (in a string) into a Web Animation API animation object.
 Web Animation API options should be added separately, since it"s a plain object that requires no conversion.